-Title of the Responsible Official Business Phone Number

-LOCAL JURISDICTION: , PROVINCE OF ALBERTA

-ELECTION DATE (OR VOTE ON A BY LAW OR QUESTION):

-l,

-Name of Scrutineer or Official Agent

-of 7.0

-Com plete Address and Postal Code

-in the Province ofName of Provi , am at least 18 years of age and,

-(a) For the purposes of an election, w

-for the office of Office for which Candidate Name of Candidate

-OR

-interested in ylaw, will act as scrutineer for those persons who are

-(Check [✓] One) g of Bylaw No.

-opposing the passing of Bylaw No.

-OR

-(c) For the purposes of a vote on a que persons who are interested in uestion, will act as scrutineer on behalf of those

-Check [✓] One) ○ voting in the positive on the question set out.

-ovoting in the negative on the question set out.

-AND I will in all respects maintain and ai id in maintaining the absolute secrecy of the vote.
+Ті itle of the Responsible Official Business Phone Number LOCAL JURISDI CTION: , PROVINCE OF ALBERTA ELECTION DATE E (OR VOTE ON A BYLAW OR QU ESTION): Name of Scrutineer or O Name of Scrutineer or O fficial Agent of Complete Address and Postal Code in the Province of Name of Province , am at least 18 years of age and, (a) For the purpo oses of an election, will act as scru for the office of Office for which Candidate was Nominated Name of Candidate OR interested in oses of a vote on a bylaw, will act as scrutineer for those persons who are (Check [√] One) (promoting the passing of Bylaw No. · opposing the passing of Bylaw No. OR (c) For the purpo persons who a oses of a vote on a question, will a are interested in ct as scrutineer on behalf of those (Check [√] One)(voting in the positive on the question set out. (voting in the negative on the questio n set out.
+AND I will in all re spects maintain and aid in maintain ng the absolute secrecy of the vote.
 Signature of Scrutineer or Official Agent